openhwgroup/cva6/docs/03_cva6_design/MMU.rst

 The MMU maintains interfaces with the instruction cache (ICache) and the load-store unit (LSU).
 It receives virtual addresses from these components and proceeds to translate them into physical addresses, a fundamental task for ensuring proper program execution and memory access.

 The MMU block can be parameterized to support sv32, sv39 and sv39x4 virtual memory.
+In CVA6, some of these parameters are configurable by the user, and some others are calculated depending on other parameters of the core.
 The available HW configuration parameters are the following:

 .. raw:: html